-I often get asked by parents “Why wont my child sleep,” and “Why do some children have difficulty sleeping?”
+I often get asked by parents “Why wont my child sleep,” and “does my child have insomnia?”
 If your child wont sleep, it may be because of some common causes that can cause insomnia or sleep deprivation in children.
 When it comes to children having a difficult time sleeping, some physicians separate these types of sleep problems into 3 main categories:

 - Behavioral insomnia of childhood